git-yulia/HoloTest/README.md

 - Particle Systems

 Anything that is scriptable is fair game.
 PlayMode tests are extremely powerful, and all of the heavy lifting - such as scene management and MRTK configuration - can be tucked away into a test suite's Setup & TearDown functions.

-## Future Work - estimated to be prototyped by 3/28

-- Create or recycle a PlayMode test utility.
-You can test MRTK input simulation in PlayMode, but there is a lot of setup and teardown involved.
-I made the mistake of simply calling PlayModeTestUtilities.Setup while prototyping these tests.
-I'm pretty sure that utility was made exclusively for MRTK developers - not for MRTK end users.
-(For example, it doesn't look like their Setup function allows you to load an existing scene.
-Leads me to believe it is just an internal utility.)
-A bit of investigation is needed to find the best way to repurpose this code.
-- Once the setup/teardown is ready - add examples that utilize that.
-- PerceptionSimulation tests - still need to convince Unity to work with me on this.
-- Jenkins should show you the test results.
-NUnit does not seem to like that I am claiming that Unity test results are the same as NUnit test results.
-Some formatting is needed, probably.
-(For now, I view test results through the build logs folder mentioned in the Jenkinsfile.)

 ----